Whether you are planning a 10 mile or a 100 mile race keep this schedule in mind:

 We want your experience at the Pumpkin Holler Hunnerd to be the best possible.
 For your safety, the safety of others and to ensure we can continue this event we have a few rules pacers must follow.

-A two-hour early start is provided for those people who know they will need extra time on the course.
+A two-hour early start is provided for 100 mile runners who know they will need extra time on the course (over 30 hours).
 Drop bags for the early start runners may not be at the aid stations for their first loop.
 Race volunteers will deliver bags as soon as possible after the 8:00 race starts.
 Early start runners should plan accordingly.

 Aid stations may not be fully setup for the early start runners.
-Early start runners should plan to carry food and water for the first 2-3 hours.
+Early start runners should plan to carry their own food and water for the first six hours.